Europe's postal firms under fire as Amazon expands deliveries

 Companies such as Deutsche Post, whose DHL arm already offers a range of services including help with local duties and red tape on international deliveries, are best placed to cope, according to analysts.

-Those such as Britain's Royal Mail and Belgium's Bpost that are more focused on parcels and local markets, however, have much more to do, they added.
+Those such as Britain's Royal Mail and Belgium's Bpost that are more focussed on parcels and local markets, however, have much more to do, they added.

 Online shopping was supposed to be the big growth driver for postal firms in an age of instant communication.